 Apply the following filter and confirm the "Sites ready for Microsoft 365 group connection" shows only FALSE:

 At this point you have a list of all sites which are not ready to be connected to a Microsoft 365 group, so let's analyze why they're not.
 The key sites to connect to a Microsoft 365 group are the "classic" team sites, so let's filter on those first:

 With that filter applied let's have a look at why a site is not ready.

 - PublishingFeatureEnabled: Sites that have publishing enabled do not support modern pages and by default connecting to a group will result in switching the site home page to a modern page.
 If the publishing capabilities are not used on your site then you can disable them.

-- SiteHasOffice365Group: This site already has an Office 365 group connected and a site can only by connected to one Office 365 group.
+- SiteHasOffice365Group: This site already has a Microsoft 365 group connected and a site can only by connected to one Microsoft 365 group.